kompy99/SATSolver/README.md

 |(4, pet_c) - 116 | (4, pet_h) - 117 | (4, pet_d) - 118 | (4, pet_f) - 119 | (4, pet_b) - 120|
 |(5, pet_c) - 121 | (5, pet_h) - 122 | (5, pet_d) - 123 | (5, pet_f) - 124 | (5, pet_b) - 125|

-$\therefore \;$  For each house, we have a boolean variable to represent each property of the house (Color, Beverage, Nationality, Cigar, Pet).
+For each house, we have a boolean variable to represent each property of the house (Color, Beverage, Nationality, Cigar, Pet).

 So, if the variable for *(1, clr_r)* is True